MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/appraisd-tutorial.md

 	![image](./media/appraisd-tutorial/b1-domains_and_urlsedit.png)

-4. On the **Basic SAML Configuration** section perform the following steps, if you wish to configure the application in **IDP** initiated mode:
+4. On the **Basic SAML Configuration** section, perform the following steps, if you wish to configure the application in **IDP** initiated mode:

     ![image](./media/appraisd-tutorial/tutorial_appraisd_url.png)